VikashhAdaikalavan/Metal-Prices-Stock-News-Tracker/logging.md

 Day 1

 Initialised Git repo
-Researching on websites to srape data from
+Researching on websites to scrape data from